box/box-typescript-sdk-gen/docs/groups.md

 ### Arguments

 - groupId `string`
   - The ID of the group.
-  - Used as `group_id` in path `path` of the API call
+Example: "57645"
 - queryParams `GetGroupByIdQueryParamsArg`
-  - Used as queryParams for the API call
+  - Query parameters of getGroupById method
 - headers `GetGroupByIdHeadersArg`
-  - Used as headers for the API call
+  - Headers of getGroupById method

 ### Returns